 Ajman International Airport

-- December 2007 information is that the airport construction will be completed in 2 phases by a European consortium, and will have passenger, cargo, commercial and residential areas.
+- Airport construction would be completed in 2 phases by a European consortium, and will have passenger, cargo, commercial and residential areas.

 - Ajman airport operations will 35% for passenger traffic and 65% for cargo.

-- Total cost is estimated at AED 12 billion, and total area of the project will be 6 million square meters.
+- Total cost is estimated at AED 12 billion, and total area of the project will be 6 million sq meters (about 60m sq feet).